Emotional Support and Service Animals

 Restricted Areas

 Williams College has designated specific areas as off-limits to all animals due to health and safety concerns.
 These areas include, but are not limited to, research laboratories, areas where protective clothing is necessary, mechanical rooms, custodial closets, and other areas where the animal’s presence would present a danger to the animal’s health or safety or the health or safety of others in the area.
 Any exceptions would have to be made on a case-by-case basis.
-If it is determined that an area is unsafe, reasonable accommodations will be provided to assure equal access to the student.
+If it is determined that an area is unsafe, reasonable accommodations will be provided to ensure equal access to the student.

 Conflicting Disabilities